 FACT: Americans use 500 million drinking straws every day.

-Say “no thanks” to plastic straws when ordering beverages.
-Take it a step further by enlisting the help of local restaurants, encouraging servers or managers to change their policy—by simply asking customers if they’d like a straw first before setting them on the table on in drinks saves them money as well.
-Tote your own reusable stainless steel, glass, or silicone drinking straw, which are a better choice for use at home, work, and when dining out to reduce trash.
-See our straw tip!
+Say “no thanks” to plastic straws when ordering beverages.* Take it a step further by enlisting the help of local restaurants, encouraging servers or managers to change their policy—by simply asking customers if they’d like a straw first before setting them on the table on in drinks saves them money as well.
+Tote your own reusable stainless steel, glass, or silicone drinking straw, which are a better choice to reduce trash.

 2. Bottled Water